-- the number of shares of common stock covered by options and the dates upon which those options become exercisable; - the type of options to be granted; - the exercise price of options, which price must be at least equal to the fair market value of our common stock on the date of grant; - · the duration of options, which may not be in excess of ten years; - the methods of payment of the exercise price of options; and - the number of shares of our common stock subject to and the terms and conditions of any stock appreciation rights, awards of restricted stock, restricted stock units, other stock-based awards, including conditions for repurchase, measurement price, issue price and repurchase price and performance conditions (though the measurement price of stock appreciation rights must be at least equal to the fair market value of our common stock on the date of grant and the duration of such awards may not be in excess of ten years), if any.
+- the number of shares of common stock covered by options and the dates upon which those options become exercisable; - the type of options to be granted; - the exercise price of options, which price must be at least equal to the fair market value of our common stock on the date of grant; - · the duration of options, which may not be in excess of ten years; - · the methods of payment of the exercise price of options; and - the number of shares of our common stock subject to and the terms of any stock appreciation rights, awards of restricted stock, restricted stock units, other stock-based awards and the terms and conditions of such awards, including the issue price, conditions for repurchase, repurchase price and performance conditions (though the measurement price of stock appreciation rights must be at least equal to the fair market value of our common stock on the date of grant and the duration of such awards may not be in excess of ten years), if any.

-If our board of directors delegates authority to an officer to grant awards under the 2018 Plan, the officer will have the power to make awards to all of our employees, except officers and executive officers (as such terms are defined in the 2018 Plan).
-Our board of directors will fix the terms of the awards to be granted by such officer, the maximum number of shares subject to awards that such officer may grant and the time period in which such awards may be granted.
+If our board of directors delegates authority to an executive officer to grant awards under the 2018 Plan, the executive officer will have the power to make awards to all of our employees, except executive officers.
+Our board of directors will fix the terms of the awards to be granted by such executive officer, including the exercise price of such awards (or a formula for establishing such price), and the maximum number of shares subject to awards that such executive officer may make.